elsampsa/valkka-live/docs/modules.rst

 **2. Using an external python program.**  Frames are passed to the external program through the filesystem.
 Other communication is done through stdin and stdout.

     - Use when your program is impossible to embed as a python module
-    - Say, when using keras machine vision running in a docker
+    - Say, when using keras machine vision running in a docker container
     - Your program must conform to a certain base class, see:

       ::